neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

    D:  Default Module
 ...
 ```
-- `SLEAP/2026-05-08` corresponds to `SLEAP v.1.6.3` ([PyTorch backend](https://docs.sleap.ai/)) — this is the recommended module for all new projects, and what this guide documents.
+- `SLEAP/2026-05-08` corresponds to [SLEAP v1.6.3](https://docs.sleap.ai/v1.6.3/) (PyTorch backend) — this is the recommended module for all new projects, and what this guide documents.
-- Older modules use the legacy TensorFlow backend (e.g. `SLEAP/2025-09-30` is `SLEAP v.1.3.4`).
-Load these by full name if you need to maintain compatibility with an existing project, and refer to the [legacy SLEAP documentation](https://legacy.sleap.ai/).
-Modules with dates before `2025-09-30` are no longer recommended (built for an older Ubuntu).
+- Older modules use the [legacy TensorFlow backend](https://legacy.sleap.ai/).
+Use these only if you need compatibility with an existing project.

-If a module has been successfully loaded, it will be listed among
-other loaded modules when you run `module list`:
+- Modules dated before `2025-09-30` were built for an older Ubuntu base and are no longer recommended.

+To load the recommended PyTorch-based version (the default):

+To view the modules that are currently loaded:

 ```{code-block} console
 $ module list